 Hippos reside in some of these waters, and they’ve been known to attack mokoros, sending people scurrying for dry land.
 As I noted during my recap of the most amazing animal encounters I had in Africa, just as I finished my mokoro ride and saw the next tour group begin heading out into the Delta, a hippo began chasing after them.
 No one was hurt, but it was incredible to witness.

 Further online research reveals numerous stories of hippo attacks on mokoros.
-Romy from Brunette at Sunset wrote about her experience.
-Others have posted similar accounts.
+A few bloggers have posted accounts of their hippo scares.
 Almost all of the stories end with “we escaped unharmed,” though that probably doesn’t offer much reassurance to those who had to go through the ordeal.

 So there is definitely some inherent danger involved in a mokoro trip like this.
 These guides have been navigating these waters for years, and they’re going to do their best to keep you safe.
 In life we can only do our best to minimize danger, and then it’s up to fate.
 I’d still do a Delta mokoro trip again in a heartbeat.